0xd4y/Notes/Active Directory/CRTP/README.md

 - allows user of a domain or forest to access resources in another domain or forest
 - implicit two-way trust exists between domains
+    - note that forest trusts are never implicit
 - trust relationships need to be created between forests

 ### One-Way Trust